 Same as above we start with a £1,000 bank and stake 2%.
 We keep betting at 2% no matter what happens.
 When we have increased the bank by 20% we then compound this profit and up the stake in line with the bank.
 So, in this case, we would now have £1,200 having made 20% and the stakes would now be £24.
 We wait for another increase of 20% (on the original bank, so another £200) and then our stakes become £28.

 |BANK SIZE||STAKE SIZE|

-So basically with each interval of £200 you increase your bank by £4 in this case.
+So basically with each interval of £200, you increase your stake by £4.